yauswand/UnityRuntimeTransforms-PlaybookTechnicalTask/README.md

 ## Instructions

 The project is a simple drag and drop and object manipulation application.
-The application repurposes scripts and prefabs for 3D Transform controls from CaptainHillman/UnityTools for this technical task.
 It has a 3D menu panel and scale, translate and rotate controls in runtime for the spawned objects.

 Instructions to use controls included in game.